Microsoft Teams’ pricing explained

 • Limited guest users.

-In terms of participant capacity, the Free plan allows up to 100 individuals to take part in any single meeting.
-But, a meeting can’t last longer than 60 minutes.
+The Free MS Teams plan lets you host up to 100 individuals in any single meeting.
+However, a meeting can’t last longer than 60 minutes.

-Now, depending on the types of meetings you conduct, that might be enough.
-However, it’s most likely that you won’t be able to go over your entire meeting agenda within the 60-minute limit every time.
+Now, that might be enough depending on the types of meetings you conduct.
+Still, it’s most likely that you won’t be able to review your meeting agenda within the 60-minute limit every time.

 If you want your meetings to have more participants (or last longer), you’ll have to upgrade to one of the paid plans.

 The same goes for storage.
-With the Free plan, you’re limited to 5 GB of cloud storage per person.
+The Free plan limits you to 5 GB of cloud storage per person.
 Once you go over that, you won’t be able to share documents and files with others.

-In addition to this, users of the Free plan also can't use the following functionalities:
+In addition to this, if you’re on the Free plan, you also can't use the following functionalities:

 • Meeting recording,